The Death of Slim Shady (Coup de Grâce): Commercial performance

 In the United States, the album debuted at number one on the Billboard 200 chart, accumulating 281,000 album equivalent units which consisted of 114,000 downloads and 164,500 streaming-equivalent units.
 This gave Eminem his eleventh album to top the chart, tying him with Barbra Streisand, Kanye West, and Bruce Springsteen for the fifth highest number of albums to reach the summit.
-The Death of Slim Shady (Coup de Grâce) is, so far, the fastest selling rap album of 2024, and has the second-highest digital sales week behind Taylor Swift's The Tortured Poets Department.
+The Death of Slim Shady (Coup de Grâce) is the fastest selling rap album of 2024, and has the second-highest digital sales week behind Taylor Swift's The Tortured Poets Department.
 It would also unseat The Tortured Poets Department, which had held the chart's top spot for twelve weeks.

 Following the release of physical copies and the Expanded Mourner's deluxe edition of the album, it bounced back from number forty-two to number seven on Billboard 200, selling over 48,000 units including 24,000 pure sales.
 On the week of November 9, 2024, the album surged from number forty-four to number six after its vinyl release, selling over 49,000 units with 31,000 being pure sales, becoming Eminem's best week ever on vinyl.
+According to the Hits daily double magazine, The album has moved a total of 999,000 album-equivalent units by the end of 2024, including 236,000 pure album sales, 190,000 song sales, 927 million audio-on-demand streams, and 108 million video-on-demand streams.

 The Death of Slim Shady (Coup de Grâce) also opened atop the UK Albums Chart with 45,000 chart units and became his eleventh album to take the number one spot.
 It stayed at the top for three consecutive weeks.
 The album debuted at number one in an additional fourteen countries, including Australia, New Zealand, the Netherlands and Switzerland.